 - 1 cup chopped carrot

-- 2 to 3 large tomatoes – finely chopped
+- 2 to 3 large tomatoes, finely chopped or 2 cups

-- 1 small or medium capsicum/green bell pepper) or ⅓ to ½ cup
+- 1 small or medium sized capsicum (green bell pepper) or ⅓ to ½ cup

-- 1 tsp chilly powder or freshly pounded 1-2 dry deseeded red chilies – the latter works much better and imparts a beautiful orange color to the bhaji
+- 1 teaspoon kashmiri chilli powder or freshly pounded 1-2 dry deseeded red chilies – the latter works much better and imparts a beautiful orange color to the bhaji

 - 12 pavs

 - Boil all the vegetables except onions, tomatoes and capsicum in a 3 litre pressure cooker adding water just about covering the veggies.

-- Alternatively, you can also mash when making the pav bhaji.
+- Alternatively, you can also mash when making the bhaji.

-- In a frying pan or kadai or a large tava/griddle, add butter.
+- In a frying pan or kadai or a large tava/griddle or skillet, add butter.

 - When the butter melts, add cumin seeds.
-When they sizzle, add the chopped onions.
+When they splutter, add the chopped onions.

-- Add chopped green chilies and fry for a minute.
+- Add chopped green chilies and saute for a minute.

-- Add the tomatoes and fry them till they become soft and mushy.
+- Add the tomatoes and saute them stirring often till they become soft and mushy.

 - Add the chopped capsicum.
-Now add the chilly powder, turmeric powder and pav bhaji masala.
+Now add the kashmiri chilli powder, turmeric powder and pav bhaji masala.

-- Mix the dry masalas well.
-Fry for few minutes till the capsicum become a little soft.
+- Mix the spice powders well.
+Saute for few minutes till the capsicum becomes a little soft.